tw1tch01/Data/README.md

-# DevGate.Data
+# Data

-Enhancement library for project's 'Persistence' layer
+This library can be used as an enhancement to a project's Data Access layer